agbanusi/wikipedia-previewer/README.md

 # wikipedia-previewer
-An app that shows the results of your serach in cards form
+An app that shows the results of your search in cards form